-Freedom of speech and expression is one of the essential features of any democracy.
+Freedom of speech expression is one of the essential features of any democracy.
 Our ideas and personality develop only when we are able to freely communicate with others.
 You may think differently from others.
 Even if a hundred people think in one way, you should have the freedom to think differently and express your views accordingly.
 You may disagree with a policy of government or activities of an association.
-You are free to criticise the government or the activities of the association in your conversations with parents, friends and relatives.
+You are free to criticise the government or the activities of association in conversations with parents, friends and relatives.
 You may publicise your views through a pamphlet, magazine or newspaper.
 You can do it through paintings, poetry or songs.
 However, you cannot use this freedom to instigate violence against others.
 You cannot use it to incite people to rebel against government.

-freedom of

-expression be

-minded ideas?
-Should they be

-the public?

-extended to those

-who are spreading

-wrong and narrow-

-allowed to confuse
+Should the freedom of expression be extended to those who are spreading wrong and narrowminded ideas?
+Should they be allowed to confuse the public?

+Democratic Rights